-We are passionate about access, and have always worked with disabled people to create, explore and audit websites and apps.
-The past 10 years have been a time of massive change – and we want to share what we have learnt with our clients.
-This is a collaborative process, with the best outcomes stemming from input not only from our clients, but also from their audience groups and project partners.
-We have successfully worked with volunteers, Access Advisory Groups, and stakeholders.
+We are passionate about access and inclusion, and work with disabled people and diverse communities to create, explore and audit websites and apps.
+The past 10 years have been a time of massive change – and we want to share what we have learned with our clients.
+The best outcomes stem from input not only from our clients, but also collaboration with audience groups and project partners.

-- Access user testing – listening to your audience, and finding out what access experiences work best for them.
-During development we test what works by asking assistive technology users, running access user testing and focus groups.
+We listen to your audience, finding out what access experiences work best for them.
+During development, we test what works by asking assistive technology users, running access user testing and focus groups.

 We challenge technology to make it as easy as possible for disabled users.
 We are creative about increasing access; rather than finding accessibility limiting, there is scope to improve the experience for all.